 How very frustrating.
 You have done all the right things.
 Try using one litter box only, with filled with a clump of leaves and/or soil.
 Your goal in litter training a feral cat is to make the place where it does its business mirror that which it used in its upbringing.
 In the case of a feral, soil and leaves are good places to start.
 Be sure to clean the solids out of the litter box daily and change the box as often as is reasonably possible.
 Once you experience success start making a transition towards more traditional litters.

 Consider bringing Gray inside and keeping her in a confined area (a room or pen) such that she is protected from the cold but does threaten your home.
 Keep her in there and use the methods described above.
-Also, check out Lifestyle Changes for tips on keeping the peace with new cats.
+Also, check out Helping New Cats for tips on keeping the peace with new cats.
 Keep me posted.
 Simba

 Note: The following materials are good for litter training older feral cats

 We lost our 17-year-old cat in August.
 We just rescued two 8-week-old kittens.
 They lived outside before coming to us, they will now be house cats.
 What is the best way to litter train them given that they have not previously used a litter box?
 We have them in a big box and take them out and put them in the litter.
 So far, they seem to know what it is for.
 Thanks, Sandy